-Lebanon urges UN to stop Israel gas drilling plans
+Lebanon urges UN action as Israel moves forward with gas drilling plans

 Lebanese Prime Minister Najib Mikati on Saturday urged the UN to intervene to stop Israel moving ahead with drilling plans before a maritime border agreement is reached.